A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels

-Due to the unit width of the bottom ply and the unit thickness of the top ply, the numerical responses of the shell-to-shell models is expected to match the mechanical behavior predicted by the analytical solutions, enabling a fair comparison.
+Due to the unit width of the bottom ply and the unit thickness of the top ply, the numerical responses of the shell-to-shell models are expected to match the mechanical behavior predicted by the analytical solutions, enabling a fair comparison.

 For structural CE analyses using the FF membrane, the top ply of the benchmark tests was modeled with 1, 2, and 4 element layers.
 In contrast, for structural CE models employing the CST membrane, a larger number of layers was used to assess potential locking issues caused by in-plane bending.
 Specifically, the top ply of the DCB specimen was discretized using 2, 4, and 8 element layers, whereas the top ply of the ENF and MMB specimens was discretized with 4, 8, and 16 layers.
 For each modeling approach — structural CEs with FF membranes and structural CEs with CST membranes — different mesh refinements along the crack propagation direction were investigated, for fixed numbers of element layers.